FAQs - (Click on the Question below to go to our answer)

 3. What are the key benefits of becoming a Moccasin Manager®?

-4. How many people in an organisation need to go through your Moccasin Approach® programme to ensure performance change in the workplace from everyone?
+4. How many people in an organisation need to go through your Moccasin Approach® programme to ensure performance change in the workplace for everyone?

 5. What is the Phoenix Effect of culture change that you advocate?